pdlfs/deltafs-umbrella/README.md

 ### LANL Trinity/Trinitite

-LANL Trinity is a Cray machine.
+LANL Trinity/Trinitite is a Cray machine.
 User-level software packages can be configured via a `module` command.
-Jobs are scheduled through SLURM.
+Jobs are scheduled through SLURM and jobs directly run on compute nodes (no "mon" nodes).
 MPI jobs should be launched using `srun`.
-Batch jobs directly run on compute nodes (no "mon" nodes).
-Trinity features two types of compute nodes: Haswell and KNL.
+Trinity/Trinitite features two types of compute nodes: Haswell and KNL.
+All Trinity/Trinitite nodes are interconnected via Cray Aries.

 #### Haswell